harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Fixed issues

-- Pipelines were getting stuck when the pipeline was executing steps at max concurrency intermittently.
+- Pipelines were getting stuck intermittently when the pipeline was executing steps at max concurrency.
 This issue only affected customers with a large number of concurrent deployments.
 Harness identified the fix and upgraded the `pipeline-service` from 1.61.5 to 1.61.7 to resolve this issue.
 (PIPE-20146, ZD-66018)

 ## June 19, 2024, patch version 0.17.1